Can You Take A PTSD Quiz?

 Post-traumatic stress disorder (PTSD) is an anxiety disorder that sometimes develops on the heels of a traumatic event or a series of traumatic events; individuals can develop PTSD from divorce and other life-altering events.
 Post-traumatic stress disorder can vary in severity, with more severe cases significantly interrupting day-to-day life.

 Although many people experience some degree of distress when dealing with difficult life events, PTSD differs in its severity and longevity.
-With PTSD, symptoms last long after they would typically subside, usually four months or more.
-PTSD may present comorbid, or alongside, other disorders as well, including panic disorder.
+With PTSD, symptoms last long after they would typically subside, usually for months or more.
+PTSD may present comorbidly, or alongside, other disorders as well, including panic disorder, which can involve anxiety or panic attacks.

 Individuals with PTSD often benefit from the help of a mental health care professional.

 Many people with PTSD feel alone or isolated from their peers.
-Avoidance, hypervigilance, flashbacks, and severe anxiety can all take a toll on an individual’s ability to function in typical settings.
+PTSD symptoms like avoidance, hypervigilance, flashbacks, and severe anxiety can all take a toll on an individual’s ability to function in typical settings.
 Trying to maintain a sense of normalcy might require more emotional energy than individuals have to spare, leading to self-isolation and withdrawal from friends and loved ones.
 Sometimes, seeking help can feel frightening or overwhelming.

 Post-traumatic stress disorder does not have to be permanent, though.
 It is possible to recover from the effects of PTSD with the help of a professional.

 Trauma is more common than many people realize, and it is relatively common for individuals who have experienced severe trauma to develop PTSD.
-These types of traumas might include war, a serious car accident, or a natural disaster.
+These types of traumatic events might include war, a serious car accident, abuse, or a natural disaster.

 Even so, such overtly traumatic experiences are not prerequisites to develop post-traumatic stress disorder.
 What may seem to be more subtle situations, including divorce, moving, or being in an abusive partnership can also cause trauma.
 Thus, PTSD is understood to affect a large number of people with countless backgrounds, life events, and emotional states.